COMMERCIAL LAW

 Conclusion

-What is highlighted above applies to unsecured debts in general for instance debt arising from failure to pay for supplied goods and services.
+What is highlighted above applies to recovering unsecured debts from debtors in general – for instance debt arising from failure to pay for supplied goods and services; or debt from a loan agreement.

 Other unsecured debts for instance those owed to landlords also have their own procedures for recovery of owed amounts for instance a landlord can distrain for rent, which is essentially a remedy under land law that allows a landlord to seize goods of heir tenant to satisfy a debt of owed rent.